makrai/notes/asgari2009-univ-sentence-cluster.md

 # 1 Introduction

 * Ideally different clusters contain different semantic topics
-* Compared to the classical models for topic modeling (such latent Dirichlet a)
+* Compared to the classical models for topic modeling (such LDA)
   * this work better by first representing a sentence-level embedding rather than considering words similarity (as used in LDA)